Cross-coupling reaction: Miscellaneous reactions

 Palladium-catalyzes the cross-coupling of aryl halides with fluorinated arene.
 The process is unusual in that it involves C–H functionalisation at an electron deficient arene.

+A new class of cross-couplings was discovered in 2015 by the research teams of Neil Garg and Ken Houk involving amides as coupling partners.
+Nickel catalysis breaks the typical strong C-N bonds of amides through oxidative addition.
+Using nickel or palladium, transformations of amides can be achieved, including esterification, transamidation, hydrolysis, Suzuki-Miyaura couplings, and asymmetric Heck reactions.

 Applications

 Cross-coupling reactions are important for the production of pharmaceuticals, examples being montelukast, eletriptan, naproxen, varenicline, and resveratrol. with Suzuki coupling being most widely used.
 Some polymers and monomers are also prepared in this way.